 Mateo joined Watsi on November 22nd, 2016.
-Four years ago, Mateo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mateo's most recent donation traveled 8,800 miles to support Korn, rice farmer from Cambodia, to fund a fracture repair so she can use her right arm.
+Five years ago, Mateo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mateo's most recent donation traveled 8,500 miles to support Teresiah, a 55-year-old businesswoman from Kenya, to fund a thyroidectomy.

 Korn lives with her sister and works as a rice farmer.
 She enjoys cooking and planting vegetables.
 In January 2021, Korn was knocked to the ground by a cow.
 She spent a month going to a Khmer traditional healer where natural medicine was given to her, but the fracture on her right wrist and the dislocation of her right elbow did not heal.
 A friend in her village recommended for Korn to visit our medical partner, Children's Surgical Centre (CSC).
 She was able to visit the hospital and now surgeons want to perform an open reduction procedure on her right elbow to heal her injuries.
 Our medical partner CSC is requesting $412 for the surgery to allow Korn to use her right arm again.
 Korn said, "I hope I can bend my elbow like normal again."